LIS

 Part IX.
 Enforcement; Ice Cream and Frozen Desserts Bacteriological, Cooling and Pasteurization Standards

-A. Whenever two of the last four consecutive bacteria counts, coliform determinations, or cooling temperatures taken on separate days exceed the limit of the standard for milk, cream, fluid dairy ingredients, frozen dessert mix, or frozen desserts, the State Regulatory Authority shall send a written notice thereof to the person concerned.
+A. Whenever two of the last four consecutive bacteria counts, coliform determinations, or cooling temperatures taken on separate days exceed the limit of the standard for milk, cream, fluid dairy ingredients, frozen dessert mix, or frozen desserts, the State Regulatory Agency shall send a written notice of the exceedance to the person concerned.
 This notice shall be in effect so long as two of the last four consecutive samples exceed the limit of the standard.
-An additional sample shall be taken within 14 days of the sending of such notice, but not before the lapse of three days.
+An additional sample of the product in violation shall be taken within 21 days of the sending of such notice, but not before the lapse of three days.
 Immediate suspension of permit or court action shall be instituted whenever the standard is violated by three of the last five bacteria counts, coliform determinations, or cooling temperatures.

-B. The State Regulatory Authority may forego suspension of the permit, provided that the product or products in violation are not sold or offered for sale.
+B. The State Regulatory Agency may forgo suspension of the permit, provided that the products in violation are not sold or offered for sale.

 C. Whenever a phosphatase test is positive, the cause shall be determined.
 Where the cause is improper pasteurization, it shall be corrected, and any product involved shall not be offered for sale.